Montgomery-McGrath/Android_security/README.md

 # Red zone
 Disable GPS tracking because it tracks everywhere you go throughout the day.
 Use a secure cellular provider - some providers are known to sell your real-time location.
-Remove camera and microphone hardware to prevent companies / apps from getting more information on you.
+Remove camera and microphone hardware to prevent companies / apps from spying on you.